 Who doesn’t love a good ghost story?
 And if it takes place nearby, all the better.
-Today in Richmond you’ll hear familiar ghost stories of the Haunted Swinging Bridge, the Devil’s Driveway, and many farmhouses full of spirits.
+If you’re looking for haunted places in Richmond Indiana, you might hear ghost stories about the Haunted Swinging Bridge, the Devil’s Driveway, and several farmhouses full of spirits.
 But what kind of ghost stories were people in Richmond telling a century ago?

 I looked into the Richmond Item’s archive to uncover ghost stories from yesteryear.
 Enjoy these reprinted accounts of ghosts in Richmond.
 Can you imagine newspapers publishing these kinds of ghost stories now?